Your cookie preferences

 Can I switch energy supplier if I have solar panels?

-Want to install solar panels, but worried it might tie you to a single energy supplier?
-Find out why you shouldn't worry.
+Thinking about – or already – have – solar panels?
+Worried they might tie you to your current energy supplier?
+Find out why you shouldn’t worry.

 Ben Gallizzi author headshot